Lebesgue bounds for multilinear spherical and lacunary maximal averages: Introduction

 This result inspires us to study the $n$-linear spherical average operator:

-for $d\geq2$, where $f_i:\mathbb R^d\rightarrow \mathbb R$, $i\in \{1,2,\dots,n\}$, are non-negative Schwartz functions, $x,y_1,y_2,\dots ,y_n\in \mathbb R^d$, and $\sigma (y_1,y_2,\dots ,y_n)$ is the spherical measure on $\mathbb S^{nd-1}$.
+for $d\geq2$, where $f_i:\mathbb R^d\rightarrow \mathbb R$, $i\in \{1,\dots,n\}$, are non-negative Schwartz functions, $x,y_1,y_2,\dots ,y_n\in \mathbb R^d$, and $\sigma (y_1,y_2,\dots ,y_n)$ is the spherical measure on $\mathbb S^{nd-1}$.

 Some other authors have also studied the bilinear spherical non-maximal operators; see for instance \cite{GI2012}.
 A multilinear but non-maximal version of this operator when all input functions lie in the same space $L^p(\mathbb R)$ was previously studied by Oberlin \cite{O1988}.
-This paper partially answers the question: for which values of $p$ and $q$ is there an $L^{p}\times \cdots \times L^{p}$ to $L^q$-norm inequality
+The present work partially answers the question: for which values of $p$ and $q$ is there an $L^{p}\times \cdots \times L^{p}$ to $L^q$-norm inequality

 In this work, we study the boundedness properties of $\mathcal{A}^n$ in the largest possible range of Lebesgue indices.
 We also study the boundedness of the associated lacunary maximal spherical operator from a product of Lebesgue spaces to another Lebesgue space in the largest possible open set of indices.